 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.

-Other Chocolate Dessert Recipes You Might Also Like
+Other Chocolate Pudding Recipes You Might Also Like

 - Vegan semolina chocolate pudding.
 Low fat, low carb and only 233 calories per serving.
 You won’t believe that when you taste it, as it’s just so utterly decadent and chocolatey!
 Great if you’re watching your waistline!